[Note: The deadline has passed for the currently application cycle. The next application cycle will be announced in the spring of 2021.]

 - NYU's Marshall internal application should be understood as a provisional rough draft.
 We understand that you're just beginning to develop your thinking, and that there will be many refinements in the months to come.
 We ask for a first draft simply to make sure that you have begun the process, and have done due diligence in researching programs and reflecting on your motivations.
 We are not expecting a finalized, polished application.

-FAQ?s about the May 19th deadline
+FAQs about the internal deadline

 There are a number of stages in developing a Marshall application.
 We need to assess your materials and decide whether the Marshall Commission would consider this a plausible application.
 You then need at least two months to draft your four application essays (your planned course of study, a personal statement, an essay on one aspect of the US-UK relationship, and one on your future plans and how you might integrate into the UK.)
 Once you have solid drafts, you will need to contact your recommenders and give them sufficient time (6 weeks) to write a recommendation.
 We then need at least a month to write your letter of institutional endorsement, which will most likely be signed by the Dean of your school.
 You can see how this process can easily take the whole summer.